mli/gluon-crash-course/nn.md

 ## Create a neural network flexibly

 In `nn.Sequential`, MXNet will automatically construct the forward function that sequentially executes added layers.
-Now let's introduce another way to construct a network with flexible forward function.
+Now let's introduce another way to construct a network with a flexible forward function.

 To do it, we create a subclass of `nn.Block` and implement two methods: